 - Beyond Juicery + Eatery

-Mike has presented on topics including liquor licensing, trademarks, copyrights, business formation, and franchising at seminars and conferences across the state, and he has co-authored published articles on successor tax and Michigan specific franchise issues.
+- Mike has presented on topics including liquor licensing, trademarks, copyrights, business formation, real estate taxes, and franchising at seminars and conferences across the state, and he has co-authored articles in franchise publications, including on successor tax and Michigan specific franchise issues.

 - Western Michigan Thomas M. Cooley Law School, J.D., 2011, magna cum laude